More evacuations considered in Norway where the level in swollen rivers continues to rise

+The level of water in swollen rivers and lakes continued to grow despite two days of dry but overcast weather, with houses abandoned in flooded areas, cars coated in mud and camping sites swamped.

+In the Bagdammen lake, a helicopter with a net and cables attached was used to push a caravan toward the shore where it was pulled in by firefighters.

 One of the most affected places was the town of Hoenefossen where the Begna river had gone over its banks and authorities were considering moving more people downstream for fear of landslides.
-Up to 2,000 people have already been evacuated.
+A total of 3,600 people are estimated to have been already evacuated, the Norwegian news agency NTB said.

 “We constantly try to think a few steps ahead.
 We are ready to press an even bigger red button,” Magnus Nilholm, a local emergency manager in the Hoenefossen region, told Norwegian broadcaster NRK.